| 1. Brass or bronze

-please replace it.
-Sometimes the number is too far from the light.
+3. The number is too far from the porch light.
 Sometimes

 4. Part of the number is missing.
 We

-can forgive you if the first digit is gone but not the last one.
+can forgive you if the first one is gone but not the last one.
 Worn out

 5. The number is too small.
 You have

 to get out of the car and walk to get close enough to read it.
-At times,
+Sometimes

 6. The number on the house is only two